-Let’s face it—quitting a job can feel like breaking up with someone.
-You second-guess yourself, worry about hurting feelings, and wonder if you’ll regret it.
+It’s true that leaving a job can have the same emotional impact as ending a relationship.
+You question yourself, worry about causing hurt feelings, and wonder if you’ll regret your decision.
 But here’s the thing: if it’s not right, it’s not right.
 And that’s perfectly okay.

 Your Happiness Matters

 We spend so much of our lives working.
-If you wake up every morning with a pit in your stomach, counting the hours until you’re done, that’s a red flag.
+If you wake up every morning feeling anxious and counting the hours until you’re done, it’s a serious concern.
 A job should challenge you, but it shouldn’t drain your life.

 Dream job directional arrow sign note pinned on bulletin board in office interior

 Think about it like shoes—yes, shoes.
-If you buy a pair that looks fabulous but gives you blisters every time you wear them, would you keep forcing your feet into them?
+If you buy a pair that looks fabulous but gives you blisters every time you wear them, would you continue to wear them?
 Nope.
 You’d swap them for something that fits and feels good.
 Jobs are the same—they need to fit your life, values, and goals.

 Growth Isn’t Always Upward

-Sometimes, we stay in jobs because we think leaving means giving up.
-Spoiler alert: it doesn’t.
+Occasionally, we stay in jobs because we think leaving means giving up.
+Be warned: this is not always the case.
 Personal growth doesn’t always mean climbing the corporate ladder.
 It can mean stepping sideways, trying something new, or even taking a break to reset.

 Take Sarah, for example.
 She left a high-paying role because it didn’t align with her passion.
 Now, she’s working at a non-profit, earning less but waking up excited every morning.
 Success isn’t one-size-fits-all.

-Or Jake—he quit his job in finance to open a coffee shop.
+Jake quit his job in finance to open a coffee shop.
 Everyone thought he was nuts.
 Now?
-His little café is the go-to spot in his neighbourhood, and he’s the happiest ever.
+His little café has become a popular destination in his neighbourhood, bringing him immense happiness.
 Sometimes, the wild leap is the right move.

 Mental Health Isn’t Optional